 - In Association with

-- Agency of Cultural Affairs, MINATO CITY BOARD OF EDUCATION,
+- Agency for Cultural Affairs, MINATO CITY BOARD OF EDUCATION,

 Embassy of France / Institut franҫais du Japon